 Here are some tips to help you prepare your entry for The PIEoneer Awards:

-- You can nominate yourself/your own organisation, or you can nominate someone else/another organisation - the majority of entries are self-nominations.
-The only exception to this is Outstanding contribution to the industry award, which cannot be a self-nomination.
+- You can nominate yourself/your own organisation, or you can nominate someone else/another organisation, although the vast majority of entries we receive are self-nominations.
+The only exception to this is the Outstanding contribution to the industry award, which cannot be a self-nomination.

 - Each question is weighted the same, so give equal thought and attention to every question.